Motivation

 Discussion

 Why Not an Ingest Node?
+You might think:

 “Why not make this a general ingest node using caddy/traefik/nginx/whatever for logs, metrics, reverse proxy, and cert authority?”